 This is a straightforward question that most people who plan to study Nursing will already have an answer to.
 We have found that most future nurses have an experience (or multiple experiences) that have made them feel strongly called to the career.
 Think about the shadowing, volunteering, or work experiences that you have had and tell a story with a beginning, middle, and end.
 UVA is plainly asking you to tell them about a significant interaction, so tell them.
 Your story might be about a rough day you had while volunteering, the time you went to the hospital with your mom when she was about to give birth, or a problem that you solved while at work.
 Expand on your experience and tell them what happened that day.

 Kinesiology Program - Discuss experiences that led you to choose the kinesiology major.

-2. Required of ALL applicants, regardless of school or program.
-Answer one of the following questions in a half page or roughly 250 words (Please select the prompt you are responding to).
+Answer one of the following questions in a half page or roughly 250 words.

 What’s your favorite word and why?

 This is head scratcher, even for us.
 Can @UVA share some responses that they liked for this one?
 We were able to think of words that we love, but our explanations about why we loved them said little (read: nothing) about who we are as people.
 If you’re going to answer this one (which we do not recommend!) you need to use humor.
 AND PUT AWAY THE SAT FLASHCARDS.
 No ones favorite word is legerdemain.
 If you can, tell a story about why it’s your favorite word, but don’t forget to make that nearly impossible link back to what it says about one of your personality traits.

 We are a community with quirks, both in language and in traditions.
 Describe one of your quirks and why it is part of who you are.